After a while collecting old radios and televisions, you will find there's

 restorer/collector but may be hard to come by (if you need Murphy service

 information drop me an e-mail, I've a useful selection).
 The material I've

 christened 'Murphy-bilia' is mainly sales literature and operators handbooks.

 In this section I present a selection of such material that I've collected over the years.
 WARNING: All the images in this section are quite large, they are intended to be printed, not viewed.
 N.B.
 Don't just press the print button on your web browser.
 When have you ever known that to reproduce a web-page exactly?
-No, save the files to your hard-disk and print them using a graphics program such as Paint Shop Pro.
+No, save the files to your hard-disk and print them using a graphics program.
 You won't be disappointed.
 All the main images are scanned at 100dpi (or greater) resolution.